labsyspharm/harvardtissueatlas/_atlases/melanoma-pca.md

 project-image: https://labsyspharm.github.io/HTA-MELATLAS-1/images/thumbnail-MEL1-abstract.jpg
 grant: NCI Human Tumor Atlas Network U2C-CA233262, NCI U54-CA225088, and the Ludwig Cancer Research Foundation
 grant-image: funding/nci-color.png
-title: PATCH
+title: Melanoma Pre-Cancer Atlas
-link: patch
+link: Mel PCA Atlas
-short-name: PATCH Atlas
+short-name: Mel PCA Atlas
 ---

 Melanoma is an increasingly common type of cancer that often becomes metastatic when quite small, making melanoma a dangerous disease.
 Routine surveillance of the skin, followed by removal of lesions suspicious for cutaneous melanoma, is common in many developed countries.
 However, surveillance and staging are not perfect and some dangerous lesions slip through.
 Moreover, individuals with less access to healthcare do not benefit from regular monitoring and some times of melanoma (e.g. acral lentiginous melanoma) are underdiagnosed and undertreated, particularly in people of color.
 By improving our understanding of the sequence of molecular events that drive melanoma, the Melanoma Atlas will improve diagnosis, staging, and disease management.

 Melanoma is noteworthy in that it can be treated both with [targeted therapy](https://www.nejm.org/doi/full/10.1056/NEJMoa1406037) (inhibitors of the RAF and MEK kinases for the ~50% cutaneous melanomas carrying BRAF mutations) and with [immunotherapy](https://www.nejm.org/doi/full/10.1056/nejmoa1302369) (inhibitors of the PD-1 and CTLA-4 checkpoint proteins).
 Understanding precisely why these therapies achieve longer and deeper remission in some patients than others is not only relevant to understanding targeted and immunotherapy in general, but also to improving patient care--choosing among treatment options at the level of individual patients is not always straightforward.
 The importance of understanding the high responsiveness of melanoma immunotherapy is increasing since many other types of solid cancer have proven to be much more resistant to immune therapy.

-Although immune checkpoint inhibitors (e.g. [nivolumab](https://www.opdivo.com/) and [ipilimumab](https://www.yervoy.com/))

 ### Key Questions
 * What are the earliest events in the development of melanoma precursors?
 How might these precursors be identified diagnostically and eradicated therapeutically?